 UK unemployment is the lowest it’s been for a decade and yet national productivity remains flat.
-Our interest in the subject of productivity led us to collaborate with Criticaleye and Debi O’Donovan (Founder of Reward and Employee Benefits Association) to conduct a series of 10 interviews with CEO’s and senior leaders across the UK economy.
+Our interest in the subject of productivity led us to collaborate with Criticaleye and Debi O’Donovan (Founder of Rewards and Employee Benefits Association) to conduct a series of 10 interviews with CEO’s and senior leaders across the UK economy.
 The purpose was to see if these leaders shared our view that productivity and employee engagement are linked.
-We will be releasing these interview and extracts of the white paper, The Business of Engagement, over the next 3 weeks so follow us on LinkedIn or Twitter to receive all of the content as it is published.

 The Value of Employee Engagement

 The business impact of employee engagement can be transformational.
 Learn which strategies our 10 UK business leaders are using to get employees emotionally invested in their work and willing to go the extra mile to get the job done.

 Organisational trust is at an all-time low, despite being a prerequisite for employee engagement.
 The current lack of trust and consequent disengagement between employers and employees can have devastating consequences for the productivity levels of a business.
 Find out how our 10 UK business leaders are overcoming disengagement.

 Are Surveys Enough?

 Engagement surveys very often fail to boost employee happiness and, consequently have little positive impact on productivity levels.
 Discover how our 10 business leaders ensure their engagement surveys make an impact on business performance.